-Spinal fusion.
-In order to stabilize the spine and prevent motion which could damage it further, two or more of the vertebrae are fused together so that as they heal, they become one solid bone.
+In order to stabilize the spine and prevent movement which could damage it further, two or more of the vertebrae are fused together so that as they heal, they become one solid bone.
 This procedure can lead to some loss of spinal flexibility, but it more than makes up for it by preventing motion which may lead to further injury and pain.

-Following a surgery, patients are typically kept for observation for a few days.
-During this time, you will learn things such as movements to avoid, and you may have to learn new ways to walk, sit and stand safely.
+Patients are typically kept for observation for a few days.
+During this time, you will learn things such as movements to avoid, and you may have to learn new ways to walk, sit, and stand safely.
 After the hospital stay, your doctor may choose to put you in a brace to keep the spine properly aligned.
 Full recovery generally takes 3-6 months and depends largely on factors such as age, overall wellness, and the severity of your spondylolisthesis.

 Most patients with minor to moderate spondylolisthesis are typically able to recover within 8-12 weeks with a conservative treatment approach.
 In addition, there are steps you can take to decrease your risk of developing spondylolisthesis.
 Maintaining a healthy weight is the best thing you can do, and exercises that strengthen the back and abdominal muscles can help a great deal.
 Try to choose activities that don’t put as much stress on the lower back, such as swimming, biking, and stretching/core-building exercises such as yoga, tai chi, or Pilates.

 If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 214-556-0555 to make an appointment.